Roger E. Martin

-Roger Edward Martin (born March 10, 1935) is an American businessman, state legislator, and lobbyist from Oregon.
+Roger Edward Martin (March 10, 1935 – June 25, 2023) was an American businessman, state legislator, and lobbyist from Oregon.
 He was an electric equipment sales executive with Martin Electric and served six terms in the Oregon House of Representatives.
 In 1978, Martin ran for governor of Oregon, but lost to Victor Atiyeh in the Republican primary.
 Following the 1978 election, Martin became a lobbyist at the Oregon State Capitol.

 Early life

-Martin was born in Portland, Oregon on 10 March 1935, the son of Ray and Georgiana Martin.
+Roger Edward Martin was born in Portland, Oregon on March 10, 1935, the son of Ray and Georgiana Martin.
 He grew up in Portland and he graduated from Central Catholic High School in 1953.
 He went on to attend the University of Oregon, receiving a bachelor's degree in history in 1957.

 After college, he served in the United States Army from 1957 to 1958 and Army Reserve from 1958 to 1963, where he became a captain.
 Martin then went to work for Martin Electric, an electrical supply company owned by his family.
 He was also a partner in United Sales Associates.
 He was active in the Lake Oswego Rotary Club and the local Toastmasters group.
 In the early 1960s, he was a member of the citizen group that advised the Portland area Metropolitan Transportation Study Committee.